SSWConsulting/SSW.Rules.Content/rules/get-a-developer-to-test-the-migration-tfs2010-migration/rule.md

 <!--endintro-->

-1. Run <http://www.ssw.com.au/ssw/Diagnostics/>, check it’s all green ticks
+1. Run SSW Siagnostics, check it’s all green ticks
 2. Diagnostics will pick up that you need the Visual Studio 2008 SP1 Forward Compatibility Update for Team Foundation Server 2010 installed
 3. Start Visual Studio 2008
 4. Open Team Explorer
-5. Add a new server tfs.northwind.com:8080/tfs/
+5. Add a new server.
+E.g. tfs.northwind.com:8080/tfs/

   ![Figure: Remember to use the "/tfs" option when connecting to the new server](AddTeamFoundationServer.png)